Skip to main content

 If the Other Driver Was at Fault

 Filing a claim against the other driver's insurance should not increase your rates.
-You are not filing against your own policy.
+You are not filing against your own policy, and the claim does not appear as an at-fault incident on your Safe Driver Incentive Plan (SDIP) record.

 If You Were at Fault